 What to do?
 The answer: read it, in any case, and reread it until its structure, the one that best satisfies the questions with which we approach the book, makes its way into our minds.
 An additional, or perhaps complementary option is to spend a lot of time reading apocalyptic literature, and the comments that two millennia of Christianity have produced about the book of Juan de Patmos.
 Over time this corpus of comments, which is going from praise to denigration, it begins to take more or less, and figuratively, the shape of a cross: the spiritual (or “pneumatic”) axis goes from what we could call theological, going down to the purely historiographic terrain; both use the symbol as an interpretive tool, either in their mysterium aspect, or as a code to some extent decipherable.
 The other axis, let’s call it humanistic, inevitably horizontal, goes from religious fanaticism to its other extreme, the complete disqualification of the book; here fits both the speech and the most abject intolerance.
 In the midst of all this, how could it be otherwise, is the figure and the message of Jesus, of Christ.

 As far as the creative task inspired by John’s work is concerned, the option of trying to embrace the message of the Book of Revelation through an artistic work remains valid, as much now as it has been since its inclusion in the canon.
-Many artists have dedicated their creative genius or at least their continued effort to this subject (see here or here for a good review of these efforts).
+Many artists have dedicated their creative genius or at least their continued effort to this subject (see here for a good review of these efforts).
 Whenever the artist has found his inspiration in the Book of Revelation, he has to ask himself a question that could be called structural: the unity of the work.
 The vision must encompass the meaning of what the apocalyptic landscape present in the text shows, that outlandish parade of images to which only the apocalyptic adjective does it justice.
 And this is already a third problem: how much can the visionary and detailed gaze of the person who has to create it cover?
 It could be said in another way: what legitimates you to do it?
 Why do you want to do it?

 References